junqilu/Marginalia/README.md

-# CellSplitterForRuffles
+# Marginalia

 Cell margins are closely associated with cell migration and morphological changes.
-In cancer biology, they represent regions where cellular protrusions occur and are strongly linked to malignancy and invasiveness.
+In cancer biology, they represent regions where cellular protrusions and ruffles occur, which are strongly related to malignancy and invasiveness.
 This makes them a critical focus for investigations.
 However, the most commonly used software for image analysis in cancer biology, ImageJ, lacks a dedicated tool to separate cell margins of interest from the rest of the cell.
 To address this need, I developed this plugin that enables users to accurately isolate and analyze multiple cell margin regions from the rest of